-The lane behind my house is actually a street called John Hirsch Place and last year its extension across Rorie street was redeveloped into a beautiful area for sitting, walking, bike riding and parking.
+Did you know Winnipeg had a woonerf?
+The lane behind my condo building in Winnipeg’s Exchange District is actually a street called John Hirsch Place.
+It runs from Main Street to Waterfront Drive parallel to Bannatyne Avenue.
+Part of the street has been redeveloped into a beautiful area for sitting, walking, bike riding and parking.
 It’s called a woonerf, which is a Dutch word for a living street.
 A woonerf is an urban design that changes streets from being car prioritized to being shared spaces for all kinds of transportation including pedestrians.

 I love the bicycle shortcut the newly developed street gives me to Waterfront Drive.
 It also provides extra parking spaces and…… includes park benches where I often see people visiting, reading, napping or enjoying their lunches.
 There are other interesting features along the path like these stone lions which used to be at the Royal Alexander Hotel before it was demolished in 1971.